 Lucia Hierro is a Dominican American conceptual artist born and raised in New York City, Washington Heights/Inwood, currently working in the Bronx.
 She received a BFA from SUNY Purchase (2010) and an MFA from Yale School of Art (2013).
-She has exhibited in shows at Tiger Strikes Asteroid, Bronx Museum of the Arts, Sugar Hill Children's Museum of Art and Storytelling, Paris Photo, Elizabeth Dee Gallery in Harlem, Casa Quien Gallery and currently has work in the Museum of African Diaspora in San Francisco and Jeffrey Deitch LA .
-Residencies include: Yaddo, Redbull Arts in Detroit, Fountainhead Residency, Bronx Museums Artist in the Market program and Casa Quien,.
+She has exhibited in shows at Tiger Strikes Asteroid, Bronx Museum of the Arts, Paris Photo, Elizabeth Dee Gallery in Harlem, Casa Quien Gallery, The Museum of African Diaspora in San Francisco, Jeffrey Deitch LA and recently Sean Horton presents in Dallas Texas.
+Residencies include: Yaddo, Redbull Arts in Detroit, Fountainhead Residency, Bronx Museums Artist in the Market program and Casa Quien.
 Her work is part of the JP Morgan Chase art collection and the Rennie collection in Vancouver.

 Hierro's work explores the body as a collection of fragmented signifiers that includes language, taste, and culture.
 Hierro addresses these ideas across a broad platform of techniques that include digital media, collage, and felt constructions.